1000tomax/401k-tracker/README.md

 ## License

-This project is private and intended for personal use.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support